Let’s work together to be safer around water

 Water safety is a shared responsibility

-Drowning affects all ages, but it is the number one cause of death among children ages 1 to 4 according to the Arizona Department of Health Services.
+Drowning affects all ages, but it is the No. 1 cause of death among children ages 1 to 4 according to the Arizona Department of Health Services.
 As a community-based not-for-profit water and power company, SRP partners with local community groups, agencies and organizations to increase awareness and promote water safety.

 Think safety first, assign a Water Watcher